Eason0731/MySeleniumCases/README.md

 Changes between selenium 2 and 3 as I know:
 =======================================================================================================
 1. Remove one selenium RC (Remote Control) case on this project.
 As it has been removed by selenium offical.
 2. Firefox browser has been isolated on selenium 3.0.
-Geckodriver is an isolate driver for Firefox whihc used as same as chromedriver and IEServerDriver.
+Geckodriver is an isolate driver for Firefox which used as same as chromedriver and IEServerDriver.
 E.g.: How to use Geckodriver on selenium 3.0:

     System.setProperty("webdriver.gecko.driver","path of geckodriver.exe");